-Since 1920, the Bethlehem Hebrew Congregation has served the religious, social, cultural and educational needs of New Hampshire’s North Country residents year ’round as well as seasonal residents and occasional visitors.
+Egalitarian.
+Non-affiliated.
+Serving the religious, social, cultural and educational needs of New Hampshire's North Country since 1920.

 Bethlehem Hebrew Congregation began in a store front on Main Street early in the 20th century.
 The congregation bought and renovated the Episcopal Church on Strawberry Hill Road in the 1920 and began holding worship services there around the summer of 1928.